hunspell/hunspell.github.io/index.md

 ## Contact

-The code and issues are managed at [GitHub](https://github.com/hunspell/hunspell).
+The code, wiki and issues are managed at [GitHub](https://github.com/hunspell/hunspell).
 Use that repository, also the closed issues, for any questions or contributions.
 The original author is László Németh (email: nemeth at [numbertext dot org](http://www.numbertext.org/)), [FSF.hu Foundation](http://www.fsf.hu/about-us), Hungary.
 Find Hunspell also on social media such as [Facebook](https://www.facebook.com/hunspell/) and on [Twitter](https://twitter.com/hashtag/hunspell).